Carolina turns focus to season opener versus Gardner-Webb on Aug. 29

 South Carolina hosting one spring event on March 30

-The Gamecocks went 14-16 in Swanson's first year and improved its offensive efficiency and its backline defense under his guidance.
+In Swanson's first season, the Gamecocks went 14-16 and improved its offensive efficiency and its backline defense under his guidance.
 The team led the SEC with a 16.78 digs average, the best mark in four years for the Gamecocks, and hit .226, a 45-point improvement from the 2011 season.
-Three times, South Carolina student-athletes garnered an SEC weekly award, with Juliette Thévenin picking up the first offensive listing and Paige Wheeler twice gaining the defensive certificate.

-Swanson's teams also proved themselves in the classroom, earning the program's second Team Academic Award from the American Volleyball Coaches Association in 2011-12.
-Thirteen Gamecocks were listed on the SEC Academic Honor Rolls for the year as well, and the team claimed the department's Life Skills Team of the Year award, honoring the group for its academic achievements, personal development and work in the community.
+Swanson's teams have also proved themselves in the classroom, earning the Team Academic Award from the American Volleyball Coaches Association in 2011-12, 2012-13 and 2013-14.
+In his first five seasons, 49 student-athletes have earned a spot on the SEC Academic honor roll, including eight of the nine eligible players from 2015.
+The team also claimed the department's Life Skills Team of the Year award in 2011-12, honoring the group for its academic achievements, personal development and work in the community.

 Prior to his current head coaching job, Swanson spent five years on the sidelines for the Golden Gophers, helping the team to five-consecutive NCAA Tournament appearances and a 125-46 record.
 Three times, Minnesota finished second in the Big Ten behind perennial power Penn State.
 The 2009 team advanced to the national semifinals in the NCAA Tournament.